slackjeff/tl/README.md

 And is manipulated with some tools like grep/sed, tl written in Shell Posix.

 ## Why?
 I was tired of using more "complex" software like todo.txt.
 I wanted something very simple, that followed the KISS and UNIX philosophy.
+Written in 50 lines, removing comments and blank lines.

 ## USE
 Add ***tl*** script to /usr/bin/tl and give execute permission, ***chmod +x tl***.